thegriglat/GHC/Readme.md

 Modules
 -------

-To get more info about inner structure of modules run `pydoc modules/*`
+To get more info about inner structure of modules run `PYTHONPATH=modules pydoc modules/*.py`

 ### Data.py